stonepros/stone/doc/dev/kubernetes.rst

 .. _kubernetes-dev:

 =======================================
-Hacking on Ceph in Kubernetes with Rook
+Hacking on Stone in Kubernetes with Rook
 =======================================

 .. warning::

-    This is *not* official user documentation for setting up production Ceph clusters with Kubernetes.
-It is aimed at developers who want to hack on Ceph in Kubernetes.
+    This is *not* official user documentation for setting up production Stone clusters with Kubernetes.
+It is aimed at developers who want to hack on Stone in Kubernetes.

-This guide is aimed at Ceph developers getting started with running in a Kubernetes environment.
-It assumes that you may be hacking on Rook, Ceph or both, so everything is built from source.
+This guide is aimed at Stone developers getting started with running in a Kubernetes environment.
+It assumes that you may be hacking on Rook, Stone or both, so everything is built from source.

 TL;DR for hacking on MGR modules
 ================================

-Make your changes to the Python code base and then from Ceph's ``build`` directory, run::
+Make your changes to the Python code base and then from Stone's ``build`` directory, run::

     ../src/script/kubejacker/kubejacker.sh '192.168.122.1:5000'

-where ``'192.168.122.1:5000'`` is a local docker registry and Rook's ``CephCluster`` CR uses ``image: 192.168.122.1:5000/ceph/ceph:latest``.
+where ``'192.168.122.1:5000'`` is a local docker registry and Rook's ``StoneCluster`` CR uses ``image: 192.168.122.1:5000/ceph/ceph:latest``.

 1. Build a kubernetes cluster
 =============================

-Before installing Ceph/Rook, make sure you've got a working kubernetes cluster with some nodes added (i.e. ``kubectl get nodes`` shows you something).
+Before installing Stone/Rook, make sure you've got a working kubernetes cluster with some nodes added (i.e. ``kubectl get nodes`` shows you something).
 The rest of this guide assumes that your development workstation has network access to your kubernetes cluster, such that ``kubectl`` works from your